abnamro/repository-scanner/README.md

 capabilities of the Repository Scanner (RESC) tool, the architectural decisions behind it, and the road to open sourcing RESC.
 With the articles, users can look "behind the scenes" and gain a deeper understanding of the tool.

---ToDo: Add links to the blog(s) where the product is better described so the viewers can read that and get a better idea of the product.
-Also think of other links that could prove useful and add them here.

 ## ⚙️ Versions <a name = "versions"></a>
 The [SemVer](https://semver.org/) numbering is used for the releases of the Repository Scanner tool.
 A version consists of a MAJOR.MINOR.PATCH number (e.g. v1.2.4):